statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 Altogether, the traditional mechanism by which we evaluate teams — wins and losses - can belie characteristics that are vital to understanding team strength.
 Turns out, NHL and MLB outcomes are closer to 50-50 calls than those in the NFL and NBA, and the difference between those two pairs of leagues is fairly large.
 For fans, and perhaps Max Scherzer, hopefully this provides a modicum of comfort when your favorite team falls short.

+*Note: This is Part I in a set of posts of how betting markets can inform sports fans.
+To return to the series homepage, click [here](http://statsbylopez.netlify.com/post/lessons-hidden-in-sports-betting-markets/).*